Step 1: Enter United Square Level 1 and look out for Chocolate Origin.

 First, read the students’ testimonials and you may be able to learn more.
 The testimonials in the website are genuine as they are linked to the Facebook account of the students.

 Secondly, our fees are not cheap.
-But we have the largest intake of Physics and Math students in Singapore.
-We occupy the entire level of a premium building which is bigger than half a football field.
-We even have our own library, cafe, and shuttle bus.
+But we have the largest intake of Physics and Math IP and JC students in Singapore.
+Our tuition center even has our own library, cafe, and shuttle bus.

 As a student, I had always written my own personal notes.
 Since I first started my teaching career, I was pleasantly surprised by how my Physics notes from 10 years ago contributed to helping my students understand the key concepts in Physics.